 Dr. Perkins earned a bachelor’s degree in chemistry at Mary Washington and a M.D. from the Medical College of Virginia.
 She went on to conduct her own trailblazing research into rheumatoid arthritis and approved one of the first FDA drug therapies to combat AIDS.
 Her endowment, one of several she established at UMW, is in honor of her late husband, Cal, who practiced internal medicine.

-“The Perkins scholarship award will allow us to recognize UMW students demonstrating exemplary performance,” says College of Arts and Sciences Dean Keith Mellinger.
+“The Perkins scholarship award will allow us to recognize UMW students demonstrating exemplary performance,” said College of Arts and Sciences Dean Keith Mellinger.
 “This elevates SSI to a professional level.”

-Kevin, a rising senior, received the “Best Poster” award for his creation of a solar-powered cell phone charging station for the homeless.
+Kevin, a rising senior, received the “Best Poster” award for his creation of a solar-powered cell phone charging station for homeless people.
 Working with Assistant Professor of Physics Desmond Villalba, he used a 3-D printer, and created and programmed circuits, to assemble a functioning prototype he hopes can be replicated in Fredericksburg.

-“I feel so honored to have won the Perkins award,” says Kevin, adding that SSI has inspired him to pursue a career or further education in research.
+“I feel so honored to have won the Perkins award,” said Kevin, adding that SSI has inspired him to pursue a career or further education in research.
 “The entire experience has been fantastic.”

 Ava, who won the “Best Presentation” award, collaborated with Assistant Professor of Environmental Science Pamela Grothe ’06 and a team of volunteers to map temperatures across Fredericksburg.

-– Article written by Assistant Director of Advancement Communications Jill Laiacona
+– Article written by Assistant Director of Advancement Communications Jill Graziano Laiacona ’04